Using Breakout Groups To Increase Student Engagement

 - Plan a few extra minutes the first time students are asked to navigate to their own room.

-- Select Let participants choose room to enable students to move themselves to rooms.
+- Select Let participants choose a room to enable students to move themselves to rooms.

 - Select Create.
 This will not open the rooms yet.
 A window will open titled Breakout Rooms - Not Started.
 If you have opted to manually assign students, this is where you will drag and drop students.